 (ii) What is a mineral?

-Answer: A mineral is a homogeneous, naturally occurring substance with a definable interior structure.
-Minerals are formed by a combination of elements, and the mining of some minerals is very profitable.
+Answer: A mineral is a homogeneous, naturally occurring inorganic solid substance with a definite chemical composition and crystalline structure.
+Minerals are formed by a combination of elements.
+Minerals have various physical properties, including hardness, colour, lustre, and cleavage.

 (iii) How are minerals formed in igneous and metamorphic rocks?